Home

 CINEMA GROUP Contact: Mary Chait (07342964870)

-We meet every 2nd Tuesday of the month at Tumbling Bay at 12.00 pm.
-At the moment we decide what topic we would like to watch e.g. favourite male actor or favourite female actress.
-Our next topic is European foreign movies.
+We meet every 2nd Tuesday of the month at Tumbling Bay Café, at 12.00 noon At the moment we decide what topic we would like to watch e.g. favourite male actor or favourite female actress.
+Recent topics have been European foreign movies, films featuring Maggie Smith, and cartoons.
 We chat about the movies we have seen over a lovely lunch.
 If you would like to join us please contact me, Mary on 07342964870.

 DISCOVERING MUSIC (7 members – new members welcome) Contact: John Grimshaw (01865 861949)